c-box/LANKA/README.md

   https://drive.google.com/file/d/1oQ7TXrZ7aQXpZnENu2Sytc8A0D3yvqkP/view?usp=sharing

 ## 3. Run the experiments
+If your GPU is smaller than 24G, please adjust batch size using "--batch-size" parameter.
 #### 3.1 Prompt-based Retrieval

 * Evaluate the precision on LAMA and WIKI-UNI using different prompts: